lehins/massiv/massiv-scheduler/README.md

 Nothing really prevents you from having a scheduler within a scheduler.
-Of course, having multiple schedulers at the same time seems like an unnecessary overhead, which it is, but if you do have a use case for it, then is OK to go that route.
+Of course, having multiple schedulers at the same time seems like an unnecessary overhead, which it is, but if you do have a use case for it, don't make me stop you, it is OK to go that route.

 ```haskell
 nestedSchedulers :: IO ()